 Alpacas as pets

-White fiber has the most demand as it is frequently dyed to produce fashionable colors.
-Naturally colored fiber and yarn are always in demand and alpacas come in about 24 different colors and various patterns.
+White colored alpaca fiber has the most demand as it is frequently dyed to produce fashionable colors.
+Naturally colored fiber and yarn are always in demand and alpacas come in about 24 different colors and patterns.

-Due to the physical structure of an alpaca fiber it will always feel softer than comparable sheep wool or goat fiber.
+Due to the physical structure of alpaca fiber it will always feel softer than comparable sheep wool or goat fiber.
 Consequently, even average quality alpaca has an enthusiastic following for handmade and low volume production.
 Production animal owners and breeders/fiber artists tend to concentrate their efforts in this area.
-Alpaca fiber that measures above 24-26 micron will start feeling prickly and should probably be blended with a complimentary fiber or best utilized in outer garments.
+Alpaca fiber that measures above 24-28 micron an above also has many uses in the garment and home furnishing industries.

 Everybody likes to have bragging rights when they think something they have is special.
-If an alpaca demonstrates something unique whether it be a fancy color pattern, a crimpy fiber characteristic or the ability to maneuver through obstacles, the alpaca industry has a strong, competitive show system to compete with other like minded alpaca owners.
-In the show arena, how an animal looks is as important, if not more important than the quality of fiber or the offspring it will produce.
+If an alpaca demonstrates something unique whether it be a fancy color pattern, advanced fiber characteristic or the ability to maneuver through obstacles, the alpaca industry has a strong, competitive show system to compete with other like minded alpaca owners.
 Generally only 1-3 year old animals are shown in person.
-Some shows also judge shorn fiber for breeders as well.
+Some shows also will judge shorn fiber (off the animal) for breeders as well.
 Animals that don’t have anything special about their looks can always be trained to compete in performance shows and it is always a great family activity.

 It’s common for new breeders to have a great deal of difficulty trying to determine what a “show quality” alpaca is.
 All registered alpacas are qualified to be shown.

 Many subjective factors are involved in choosing show winners.
 The only control you have over the quality of the offspring is by proper selection of what you buy for breeding stock and who you breed them to.